Health and Safety For Managers Course

 In addition to the health and safety management principles, we take a closer look at common workplace hazards, and provide a greater detail of explanation concerning each subject.

 For example, under Hazardous Substances, how Materials Safety data Sheets (MSDS), Long Term (LTEL) and Short Term (STEL) exposure limits are defined as well as the change between Occupational Exposure Limits (OEL) terms, ensuring an understanding of the common terms used in health and safety management today.
 We also cover explanation of the different types of sampling methods such as including grab, static and personal sampling techniques.
+This safety management training course

-Provided by Cambridgeshire Chamber Training.
+, provided by Cambridgeshire Chamber Training